Clipteam/clipcc-desktop/README.md

    1. `cd scratch-desktop`
    2. `git pull --all --tags`
    3. `git checkout develop`
-   4. `npm install --save-dev 'scratch-gui@github:LLK/scratch-gui#scratch-desktop-v3.999.0'`
+   4. `npm install --save-dev 'clipcc-gui@github:clipteam/clipcc-gui#scratch-desktop-v3.999.0'`
    5. `git add package.json package-lock.json`
    6. Make sure the app works, the diffs look reasonable, etc.
-   7. `git commit -m "bump scratch-gui to scratch-desktop-v3.999.0"`
+   7. `git commit -m "bump clipcc-gui to scratch-desktop-v3.999.0"`
    8. `npm version 3.999.0`
    9. `git push`
    10. `git push --tags`
 3. Wait for the CI build and collect the release from the build artifacts

-### A note about `scratch-gui`
+### A note about `clipcc-gui`

 Eventually, the `scratch-desktop` branch of the Scratch GUI repository will be merged with that repository's main development line.
 For now, though, the `scratch-desktop` branch holds a few changes that are necessary for the Scratch app to function correctly but are not yet merged into the main development branch.
-If you only intend to build or work on the `scratch-desktop` repository then you can ignore this, but if you intend to work on `scratch-gui` as well, make sure you use the `scratch-desktop` branch there.
+If you only intend to build or work on the `scratch-desktop` repository then you can ignore this, but if you intend to work on `clipcc-gui` as well, make sure you use the `scratch-desktop` branch there.

-Previously it was necessary to explicitly build `scratch-gui` before building `scratch-desktop`.
+Previously it was necessary to explicitly build `clipcc-gui` before building `scratch-desktop`.
 This is no longer necessary and the related build scripts, such as `build-gui`, have been removed.

 ### Prepare media library assets

 In the `scratch-desktop` directory, run `npm run fetch`.
-Re-run this any time you update `scratch-gui` or make any other changes which might affect the media libraries.
+Re-run this any time you update `clipcc-gui` or make any other changes which might affect the media libraries.

 ### Run in development mode